Shopify/cli-ui/README.md

 ![Example Output](https://user-images.githubusercontent.com/3074765/33797758-7a54c7cc-dcdb-11e7-918e-a47c9689f068.gif)

-## CLIelopment
+## Development

 - Run tests using `bundle exec rake test`.
 All code should be tested.
-- No code, outside of clielopment and tests needs, should use dependencies.
+- No code, outside of development and tests needs, should use dependencies.
 This is a self contained library

 ## Contributing